 Live in stores across the Netherlands

-Your in-store collection programme is a marketing channel waiting to happen.
+Your in-store collection programme is a customer acquisition channel.

 Two customers in conversation beside an in-store product collection display at a Dutch retail store